 There are 76 Spanish universities (universidades): two-thirds are state-run by the autonomous communities in all but two cases where the Ministry of Education and Science steps in; one-third are run privately, of which a small selection are run by the Catholic church.
 Most of the leading universities are in Madrid and Barcelona.
 There are also prestigious business schools and other specialised schools.

-The largest university in Spain is the National University of Distance Education (UNED), a distance learning and research university run by the central government, combining traditional onsite and distance learning programmes.
+The largest university in Spain is the National University of Distance Education (UNED), a distance learning and research university with over 260,000 students run by the central government.
+UNED combines traditional onsite and distance learning programmes.

 The types of university establishments in Spain can be grouped into four types: